anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ### Pledge - Registrar Discovery {#discovery}

-When discovering registrars as specified in BRSKI {{RFC8995, Section 4}}, a pledge cannot determine whether a registrar supports the specific variation of BRSKI it needs, such as, BRSKI-AE with CMP as described in this document.
+Discovery as specified in BRSKI {{RFC8995, Section 4}} does not support discovery of registrars with specific enhanced feature sets.
+A pledge cannot find out In this way whether discovered registrars support BRSKI-AE with the certificate enrollment protocol it expects.

 The BRSKI discovery mechanism can be extended to enable a pledge to specify which feature set it expects from a registrar